 Requirements and eligibility for election to Fellowship

-- A member can be nominated for Fellowship only by a Fellow of the Society who initiates the process by completing the nominating sponsor's form and identifying two other Fellows, or one Fellow and one Member, who agree to support the nomination.
+- A member can be nominated for Fellowship only by a GSA Fellow who initiates the process by completing the nomination form.
+Two supporting nominators are required in addition to the primary nominator.
+The supporting nominators can be either two (2) Fellows or one (1) Fellow and one (1) Member.

 - Completion of the online nomination form

-- Primary nominator and names and affiliations of supporting nominators
+o Primary nominator and names and affiliations of two (2) supporting nominators

 - A current curriculum vitae, government record, or resume of the nominee

-- A full bibliography of the nominee if not included in the CV (only required if being elected for “ Publication of the results of geologic research” See item A in the election criteria listed below).
+- A full bibliography of the nominee if not included in the CV (only required if being elected for “ Publication of the results of geologic research” .

 Please email supporting documents to firstname.lastname@example.org

-- The primary nominator will collect all the nomination materials and submit them as one package ; either via email (with PDF attachment) or in a mailed packet.
+- The primary nominator will collect all the nomination materials and submit them as one package via email with PDF attachment.
 The online nomination form will automatically be emailed once submitted online.
-Electronic submissions are encouraged.

 - Late, incomplete, or insufficiently supported nominations will, regrettably, be turned down.